vcflib/vcflib/README.md

 - python
 - perl

-Make sure the `zig` tool is in the `PATH`.
+To use Zig compiled tools, such as vcfcreatemulti, make sure the `zig` compiler is in the `PATH`.
 The `zig` dependency is for the recently upgraded [vcfcreatemulti](./doc/vcfcreatemulti.md) that can be run after vcfwave to combine overlapping records.
+It is unfortunate that zig is not part of some large Linux distributions.
 More on `zig` can be found in the souce code [README](./src/zig/README.md).

+### Using a recent C++ compiler

+You may encounter something like libstdc++.so.6: version `GLIBCXX_3.4.32' not found (required by ...vcflib/build/pyvcflib.cpython-310-x86_64-linux-gnu.so).
+This is caused by the python pyvcflib not running against a python interpreter compiled with the same libstdc++ dependency.
+That is a bit nasty to solve.
+For now make sure to match C++ compilers for the python module.

 ### Using a different htslib